This article has been checked for horticultural accuracy by Oliver Parsons.

 How to grow tomatoes – tomato with blossom end rot

-Whitefly can be a problem for tomatoes growing in greenhouses, and tomato blight can affect plants grown outside, especially in warm, wet summers.
-Blossom end rot (pictured) is caused by a lack of calcium, and splitting fruits can be a result of erratic watering.
+Whitefly can be a problem for tomatoes growing in greenhouses, and tomato blight can particularly affect plants grown outside, especially in warm, wet summers.
+Blossom end rot (pictured) and splitting fruits are usually caused by inconsistent watering.

 You may spot green shield bugs on your tomato plants.
 These are harmless bugs and will not damage your crop.